Lisa Donovan’s Slab Buttermilk Pie Recipe

 Whisk sugar, salt and flour together, using the sugar to break up the flour lumps.
 In a separate bowl, whisk eggs and milk together.
 Add dry to eggs and milk.
 Slowly whisk in slightly cooled, melted butter.
 Add lemon and vanilla.

 Pour filling in the prepared/frozen pie shell.
 Place on a sheet pan and place in oven, turning oven down to 350 once you close the door.
 Bake for 40-45 minutes.
-Turn oven down to 325 and bake for additional time if needed to set center.
+Turn oven down to 325 and bake for additional time if needed to set the center.